 Arizona’s most magnificent resorts offer an ideal tranquil oasis, filled with luxurious amenities that provide the perfect respite from the hectic pace of life, whether you want to golf, indulge in spa treatments, enjoy fine food, lounge alongside a beautiful swimming pool, or, perhaps all of the above.

-The most sophisticated and exclusive of Tucson’s golf and tennis resorts is nestled in the rolling hills of Marana.
-Set across 850 acres about 20 miles northwest of central Tucson, the posh Ritz-Carlton boasts 20 miles of hiking and biking trails as well as a beautiful spa and a restaurant with indoor/outdoor seating, serving southwestern cuisine focused on local ingredients along with magnificent desert views.
+Ritz-Carlton, Dove Mountain is the most sophisticated and exclusive of Tucson’s golf and tennis resorts, nestled in the rolling hills of Marana.
+Set across 850 acres about 20 miles northwest of central Tucson, the posh Ritz-Carlton is considered one of the world’s best luxury desert resorts.
+It boasts 20 miles of hiking and biking trails, as well as a beautiful spa and live music and pub fare are served with a mountain view at Ignite.
 Guests also have access to two Jack Nicklaus-designed golf courses at Dove Mountain.
 Luxe rooms feature copper accents, crystals and colorful geodes as well as Tortolita Foothills and Wild Burro Canyon vistas.

-Considered one of the Southwest’s top resorts for almost a decade, this modern luxury resort impresses high-profile guests with its lavish spa, top-of-the-line cuisine and spectacular rooms in light stucco buildings and casitas in classic Sonoran design, terraced within the north slope of Camelback Mountain.
+Considered one of the Southwest’s top resorts for almost a decade, Sanctuary Camelback Mountain Resort and Spa is a modern luxury resort.
+It impresses high-profile guests with its lavish spa, top-of-the-line cuisine and spectacular rooms in light stucco buildings and casitas in classic Sonoran design, terraced within the north slope of Camelback Mountain.
 Each includes a modern interior with lots of elegant details and extraordinary views.
 Some even boast outdoor tubs.
 It also happens to have Scottsdale’s most desirable location, overlooking the desert and Praying Monk Rock rather than suburban sprawl.
-Dining at Elements, you’ll enjoy fresh, locally sourced American fare with Asian accents while taking in more gorgeous views from the floor-to-ceiling windows.
+Dining at Elements, you can enjoy fresh, locally sourced American fare with Asian accents while taking in more gorgeous views from the floor-to-ceiling windows.
 The infinity-edge pool, Zen meditation garden, and Sanctuary Spa make it a true haven for relaxation.

 If you’re looking for a luxurious ranch-style resort, Rancho de los Caballeros offers an ideal retreat in the heart of the Old Southwest, about an hour northwest of Phoenix.
 Enjoy 20,000 acres of lush open range, along with 100 saddle horses for riding the rugged trails, while golf enthusiasts can enjoy playing at one of the Top 100 courses in the U.S. The long list of other options include taking a hot air balloon ride, exploring the desert via a jeep, ATV or mountain bike tour, embarking on a guided nature hike or just enjoying a leisurely swim.
 After a long day of play, indulge in spa treatments that feature local desert ingredients and fill your appetite at cookout feasts, complete with fine wine.
 When you’re ready to retreat to your casita, you’ll find handcrafted furnishings and artifacts along with private patios to take in the tranquility of the outdoors.

-Located in posh Gainey Ranch, here it’s easy to imagine that you’ve escaped to an ocean-side resort instead of the desert.
+At Hyatt Regency Scottsdale Resort & Spa at Gainey Ranch, it’s easy to imagine that you’ve escaped to an ocean-side resort instead of the desert.
 You’ll be shaded by soaring palms, surrounded by meticulously manicured gardens and paths as well as lots of water just about everywhere you look, including a lagoon, waterfalls, a three-story waterslide and a beach.
 If you don’t want to get wet, you can even take a gondola ride along the waterways.
 While it might be hard to tear yourself away from the pools, you can play a round or two at one of three golf courses at nearby Gainey Ranch Golf Club or treat yourself to a massage at the Spa Avania.
-When it’s time to dine you’ll find several onsite options as well as nightly entertainment.
+When it’s time to dine you’ll find several on-site options as well as nightly entertainment.
 This property with a tropical oasis meets Aztec palace feel offers chic and spacious rooms too, each including an iPod docking station, a private patio or balcony and a flat-screen TV.

-Tucson’s most dramatic resort, and one of the most luxurious of all the big resorts in the region, the Loews Ventana Canyon Resort is set at the foot of the Santa Catalina Mountains offering especially picturesque views.
+Tucson’s most dramatic resort and one of the most luxurious of all the big resorts in the region, the Loews Ventana Canyon Resort is set at the foot of the Santa Catalina Mountains offering picture-perfect views.
 A waterfall is just steps away from the lobby and wildlife sightings are common too, including deer, coyote and great horned owls.
 The resort also features two sprawling pools, one an adults-only pool, as well as two Tom Fazio-designed golf courses, lighted tennis courts and a scenic walking trail.
 Dining options include Southwestern fare at the Flying V Grill as well as poolside snacks at Bill’s Grill.
 Rooms are beautifully furnished, featuring muted earth tones and even a bathroom with a mini-flat-screen TV and a double-wide tub.

-This high-end resort is known as one of the best in the nation.
+The Boulders Resort & Spa is a high-end resort known as one of the best in the nation.
 Its casitas overlook miles and miles of rugged mountains and cacti, while it sits hidden amid hill-size granite boulders and the lush Sonoran desert.
 Nestled against the rocks, the casitas feature curved, pueblo-style half walls and exposed log-beam ceilings along with a private balcony or patio, all with a view, a wood-burning fireplace and a large bathroom with a deep soaking tub.
-Its Waldorf Astoria spa is renowned as one of the top spas in Arizona.
-Golf enthusiasts can enjoy a round on one of two courses, while those who want to relax will find four beautiful swimming pools to lounge alongside.
-There are six restaurant options, with innovative menus featuring south of the border, classic American and southwestern-inspired cuisine.
+Its luxe spa is renowned as one of the top spas in Arizona.
+Golf enthusiasts can enjoy a round on one of two courses, while those who want to relax will find beautiful swimming pools to lounge alongside.
+There are multiple restaurant options, with innovative menus featuring south of the border, classic American and southwestern-inspired cuisine.